Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2: SED Components and the Fitting Routine

-We note that after identifying the best-fit torus model - via $\chi^{2}$ minimization- we examine the impact of variation of the torus parameters on the optical-UV SED and the total fit.
-This is particularly important for the so-called ``red quasars" in our sample.
-This class of AGN are reddened Type 1 AGN in which the optical-UV SED lacks the big blue bump and which also have red MIR colors \citep[e.g.,][]{Benn1998,Cutri2001,Lacy2004,Georgakakis2009,Kim2018}.
-Understanding the nature of red quasars is beyond the scope of this paper.
-However, we assume that the reddening is due to obscuration, and to obtain a reasonable UV bump in these sources, we carefully examine the dependence of the shape of the intrinsic optical-UV SED on the torus parameters.
+We note that after identifying the best-fit torus model via $\chi^{2}$ minimization, we examined the impact of varying the torus parameters on the visible-UV SED and the total fit.
+This is particularly important for the so-called red quasars in our sample.
+These are reddened Type 1 AGN in which the visible-UV SED lacks the big blue bump and have red MIR colors \citep[e.g.,][]{Benn1998,Cutri2001,Lacy2004,Georgakakis2009,Kim2018}. \reff{ In our fitting routine, we assume that the reddening is due to the torus obscuration and examined the dependence of the shape of the intrinsic visible-UV SED on the torus parameters to obtain a reasonable UV bump in the red quasars.
+In this procedure, the obscuration from the host galaxy at visible-UV bands is assumed to be negligible.
+For the red quasars in our sample (3C~14/190/212/325), the galactic hydrogen column densities $\rm N_{H,gal}$ are 15--375 times less than the torus $\rm N_{H}$ \citep{Wilkes2013}, which indicates the absorption from the host galaxy is much less than the torus \footnote{\reff{3C~68.1, excluded from our sample (see Section \ref{sec:data}), is a red quasar that required additional correction from the host galaxy}}.} We describe the best-fit model to each of these sources in Section \ref{sec:fitting_analysis}; however, understanding the nature of red quasars is beyond the scope of this paper.

 {\arabic{figure} (Cont.)} {\arabic{figure}}

 {\arabic{figure} (Cont.)} {\arabic{figure}}